 The D-Day Story Museum on the whole is definitely worth a visit, and, credit where credit is due, their counterparts at the National Museum of the Royal Navy have done a fantastic job in restoring LCT 7074 – and getting her safely back ashore. •

-You can listen to the full interview with Andrew Whitmarsh, curator at the D-Day Story Museum, here: Episode #10: How a D-Day landing craft tank was restored to its former glory.
+You can listen to the full interview with Andrew Whitmarsh, curator at the D-Day Story Museum, on episode ten of the PastCast, by clicking here.

 Images: Calum Henderson, Wikimedia Commons, National Museum of the Royal Navy.